 However, the life of Hawaii is also deeply tied to its land, ocean, and people, so Hawaii colleges and universities follow suit making Hawaii one of the main destinations for environmental sciences, oceanography, marine biology, and volcanology.
 (And of course, Hawaii has some of the best beach colleges in the world.)
 Hawaiian higher education has also played a key role in preserving Polynesian culture, as well as community service and engagement to care for the people of the state.

 Hawaii’s public universities drive learning and culture for the state, providing the highest level of professional education and training possible.
 The two institutions included in the Consensus ranking – UH Manoa and UH Hilo – dominate professional life in the state, whether it is in STEM research (there’s no better place to study geology, volcanology, and marine science), health and medicine (with some of the best medical and nursing schools in the West), or business and culture.
 Of course, that includes Polynesian studies, with UH Manoa standing as the only R1 university in the nation with Pacific Islander programs.

-Chaminade University, one of America’s top Catholic colleges, has earned recognition as a native Hawaiian-serving institution, and has invested in preserving traditional Hawaiian culture and communities.
-Together, these universities demonstrate what Christian liberal arts institutions can accomplish when they focus on the needs of place and people.
+Chaminade University, one of America’s top Catholic colleges, has earned recognition as a native Hawaiian-serving institution and has invested in preserving traditional Hawaiian culture and communities.
+Together, these universities demonstrate what Christian liberal arts institutions can accomplish when they focus on the needs of the place and people.